gkmngrgn/meyl/README.md

 ## TO DO

+[ ] support to embed markdown files to the email body as a variable.
 [ ] choose a template engine to render email contents.
 [x] I also need a arg parser for CLI.
 [x] create project skeleton.